Orbital stability and the quantum atomic spectrum from Stochastic Electrodynamics: Prologue

+We will be dealing here, exclusively, with classical Maxwellian electromagnetism.
+We have charges (or distributions of them) and fields, amongst them a random background: fluctuations of the value of the fields in the vacuum.
+The following ideas are both a point of departure and arrival:

 (I) To be able to relate the concepts of quantum and classical angular momentum (AM), we will assume that each projection of quantum (orbital) AM corresponds to an average on (the projection of) the standard classical AM along a closed, periodic trajectory.
-This is justified in Sec. \ref{Rel_AM}: it seems almost obvious to us given the corresponding addition rules in QM.
+This is justified in Sec. \ref{Rel_AM}: it seems almost obvious given the corresponding addition rules in QM.

-(II) On the other hand, for us point (I) also applies to the inner AM or spin of a particle.
-Indeed, we will often talk of a ``classical spin'' when referring to a rotational movement of a particle (or a distribution of particles) around an axis of symmetry.
-Whether if quantum spin appears in a representation where an isomorphism can be established (or not) to the group $SO(3)$ of rotations in ordinary space is a question that we have analyzed somewhere else \cite{DR_Spin}; however, here we are only interested in the fact that, whenever a particle has spin, at least some sort of classical AM can be associated to it (and in particular in regard to its magnitude).
-Besides, we are also aware there are some relativistic difficulties with the picture of a classically spinning sphere of charge; we do not consider them definitive though \cite{rel_spin}, nor is ``rigidity'' of such sphere nothing more than merely a simplifying assumption.
+(II) I assume (I) also applies to the inner AM or spin of a particle.
+I will often talk of a ``classical spin'' when referring to a rotational movement of a particle (or a distribution of particles) around an axis of symmetry.
+Whether if quantum spin appears in a representation where an isomorphism can be established (or not) to the group $SO(3)$ of rotations in ordinary space is a question that we have analyzed somewhere else \cite{DR_Spin}; here we are only interested in the fact that, whenever a particle has spin, at least some sort of classical AM can be associated to it (and in particular in regard to its magnitude).
+Besides, we are also aware there are some relativistic difficulties with the picture of a classically spinning sphere of charge and include some comments on that.

-(III) In relation to the former two points, we will be thinking in QM as a ``semi-static'' theory that masks a richer dynamics underneath, involving perhaps a higher number of (hidden) classical degrees of freedom (that ``complexity''): for instance, the quark dynamics (as point-like entities carrying charge and spin, but configuring a distribution, with an associated dynamics, in space) inside a nucleon.
+(III) Accordingly, I interpret QM as a ``semi-static'' theory that masks a richer dynamics underneath, involving perhaps a higher number of (hidden) classical degrees of freedom (that ``complexity''): for instance, the quark dynamics (as point-like entities carrying charge and spin, but configuring a distribution, with an associated dynamics, in space) inside a nucleon.